PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 To skip the execution of a line of code in a docstring during tests, end the line with ``# doctest: +SKIP``.
-This is appropriate for lines where the output is expected to vary or where an exception is raised.
+This is appropriate for lines where the output varies or an exception is raised.

 .. code-block:: python